 Heïdi is a Glaciologist set out to complete the first ever carbon-neutral science expedition in the Arctic and gather invaluable information on micro-particles.
 This could be a key in stopping glaciers from further melting and sea levels from rising.
 Heïdi advises governments all over the world on questions regarding glaciers and climate change and is also researching tropical glaciers.

 Heïdi will not only be able to complete her groundbreaking expedition and conduct research but also further educate politicians to take vital decisions to stop global warming.

 Choose an amount to give

-Currently, 99.9 % of all glaciers are melting, contributing to our most significant threat – sea level rise.
+Currently, 99.9 % of all glaciers are melting, contributing to a significant threat – sea level rise.
 Over 700 million people will be directly affected by this.
-Indirectly, massive streams of refugees will increase population density, diseases, and conflict dramatically.
+Indirectly, massive streams of refugees will increase population density, diseases and conflict dramatically.

-Heïdi and the other members of Climate Sentinels prepare for the first ever carbon-neutral modern science expedition in April 2021.
+Heïdi and the other members of Climate Sentinels prepare for the first ever carbon-neutral modern science expedition, that will take place in April 2021.

-Works to spread awareness to communities to put pressure on politicians.
+She works to spread awareness to communities and to put pressure on politicians.

 Planned for the first ever carbon-neutral modern science expedition, which was postponed to 2021 due to covid-19.

 Has worked with students to build sensors for the expedition and empowered them to take action.

 Is the host of “Extreme Earth” for French TV, France 5.